 - 1. Verbally notify the parent and Health Coordinator immediately. - 2.
 Health Coordinator will immediately contact Early Childhood Manager. - 3.
 A staff member will go with child to the ER if a parent is not onsite. - 4.
 Complete Incident/Injury Report, send home and forward to the appropriate parties on the same day. - 5.
-Serious injury is reported to the State Office of Childcare Licensing Agent and the OHS Program Specialist assigned to our facility.
+Serious injury is reported to the Education Department Manager and the OHS Program Specialist assigned to our facility.